Megafon gets green light for potential Scartel deal

 On Thursday, Megafon confirmed that it was considering a potential deal but said there was no certainty as to whether the transaction will proceed or when.

-Megafon was one of four companies to win a 4G mobile license in 2012 and is currently building its own network.
-Its partnership with Scartel, which already operates a 4G network, had allowed Megafon to start offering fast wireless internet services earlier than its peers MTS (MBT.N), Vimpelcom VIP.N and Rostelecom (RTKM.MM).
+Megafon was one of four companies to win a 4G mobile licence in 2012 and is currently building its own network.
+Its partnership with Scartel, which already operates a 4G network, had allowed Megafon to start offering fast wireless internet services earlier than its peers MTS, Vimpelcom and Rostelecom.